-11) Make such recommendations, from time to time, to the town council, which, in the manager's judgment, are deemed necessary or desirable
+11) Make such recommendations, from time to time, to the city council, which, in the manager's judgment, are deemed necessary or desirable

-12) Authorize any subordinate officer or employee to exercise any power or perform any function which the town manager is authorized to exercise or perform, provided, however, all acts performed under any such delegation shall be deemed to be the acts of the town manager.
+12) Authorize any subordinate officer or employee to exercise any power or perform any function which the city manager is authorized to exercise or perform, provided, however, all acts performed under any such delegation shall be deemed to be the acts of the city manager.

 13A) Determine the existence of a public emergency or danger and shall assume responsibility for the maintenance of public safety, public order and enforcement of laws.
 The manager shall notify the council president as soon as practical, but within 24 hours, of such a public emergency or danger and of the actions taken.
-Should the public emergency continue more than 24 hours, the town council may meet to review, ratify, or terminate said public emergency.
+Should the public emergency continue more than 24 hours, the city council may meet to review, ratify, or terminate said public emergency.

-13B) Execute all deeds conveying town real property, but that any such conveyance shall have been previously authorized by the vote of the town council pursuant to the applicable provisions of the General Laws.
+13B) Execute all deeds conveying city real property, but that any such conveyance shall have been previously authorized by the vote of the city council pursuant to the applicable provisions of the General Laws.

-13C) Publish an annual report comprising the complete statistical record of the operations of every town department, commission and committee for the preceding year, and it shall be published annually and made available for distribution to the public not later than four months after the end of the period on which the report is based.
+13C) Publish an annual report comprising the complete statistical record of the operations of every city department, commission and committee for the preceding year, and it shall be published annually and made available for distribution to the public not later than four months after the end of the period on which the report is based.

+(14) Be responsible for city government communications, including, but not limited to, developing a timely and comprehensive communication strategy, coordinating the announcements and messages from department heads, communicating regularly, via all available media avenues, with residents, ensuring that all aspects of the city’s website are kept up-to-date, and soliciting recommendations for greater communication from residents.

+(15) In order to provide transparency, accountability, and the opportunity to communicate expectations and results to the public, maintain a public-facing data and performance management initiative that periodically monitors, reports, and benchmarks progress on the implementation of the council’s strategic priorities; key performance measures to benchmark the activities of the city as a whole and city departments, commissions and committees; and any other subject matter that, in the discretion of the manager, focuses on improving the efficiency and effectiveness of city services.

-14) Perform such other functions as may from time to time be assigned to the office of town manager by ordinance or other vote of the town council, or otherwise.
+(16) Perform such other functions as may from time to time be assigned to the office of city manager by ordinance or other vote of the city council, or otherwise.

 SECTION 3-3 COMPENSATION.

-The town manager shall receive such compensation as may from time to time be established for the office of town manager, by ordinance.
+The city manager shall receive such compensation as may from time to time be established for the office of city manager, by ordinance.

 SECTION 3-4 REMOVAL.

-Before the town manager may be removed, if the manager so demands, the manager shall be given a written statement of the reasons alleged for the manager's removal, and shall have a right to be heard thereon at a meeting of the town council prior to the final vote on the question of removal, but pending and during such hearing the town council may suspend the manager from office The action of the town council in suspending or removing the town manager shall be final, it being the intention of this provision to vest all authority and to fix all responsibility for such suspension or removal in the town council.
-The town manager shall continue to receive the manager's salary until the effective date of a final vote of removal.
-The town council may, by ordinance, establish a procedure governing the removal from office of a town manager in such detail as it may deem necessary or desirable.
+Before the city manager may be removed, if the manager so demands, the manager shall be given a written statement of the reasons alleged for the manager's removal, and shall have a right to be heard thereon at a meeting of the city council prior to the final vote on the question of removal, but pending and during such hearing the city council may suspend the manager from office The action of the city council in suspending or removing the city manager shall be final, it being the intention of this provision to vest all authority and to fix all responsibility for such suspension or removal in the city council.
+The city manager shall continue to receive the manager's salary until the effective date of a final vote of removal.
+The city council may, by ordinance, establish a procedure governing the removal from office of a city manager in such detail as it may deem necessary or desirable.